 - Look for the Features You Need: If you wear headgear like a helmet you may want to look for strapped or convertible mouthguards, and if you have braces you will definitely want to use a braces-compatible product.

-To read more about choosing the right mouthguard, check out our comprehensive guide.
+To read more about choosing the right mouthguard, read our blog article here.

 Ultimately the key to keeping your mouth protected while playing sports is to ensure you’re wearing a high-quality, properly fitted mouthguard.